Tephaany/neuron_systemstatus/README.md

 ## Synopsis

-Let Intelora tell you its status
+Make Intelora tell you its system status, including OS name, Kernel Version, Name of your host, Number of core, % of CPU usage, % of memory usage, and % of disk usage

 ## Installation